-I'm a Chartered Financial Planner at Financial Management, an independent financial planning firm in Penn, Buckinghamshire.
+I'm a Chartered Financial Planner at fmifa, an independent financial planning firm in Penn, Buckinghamshire.
 My hours vary according to my workload and I mainly deal with clients who are approaching retirement or are already retired, so I'm typically in the office by 8am and leave at around 6pm.

 Between full-time work, becoming a first-time parent and travelling to London twice a week for lectures, I quickly realised that returning to academia wasn't going to be easy.
 The studying aspect itself didn't daunt me too much, as I'd recently completed my professional qualifications.

 Simultaneously attending business school, working full time and being a parent is not for everyone.
 However, if you're determined, it can be done.
 I've no doubt that the key to successfully balancing all of these commitments is good time management.

 How does the postgraduate course fit in with your career aspirations, and the professional finance qualifications you already hold?